frequently asked questions

 Public Notice: Greater Good Fund Financial Statements available upon request.

 A: The Greater Good Fund's first benefit is the PFRPA Dental Plan, which is administered by MetLife.
 The second benefit is the PFRPA Vision Plan, which is administered by VSP Vision Care.
-Please visit the Greater Good Fund page for more information on benefits.
+Please visit the Benefits & Programs page for more information on benefits.

 A: The Greater Good Fund focuses on and vets health and wellness programs; medical research; medical screenings and evaluations; short & long-term housing; financial literacy programs and career transition programs.
 The charitable foundation is currently funding two benefits and will continue to seek opportunities to assist retired NFL players.